(c) timsa / Getty Images

 You scraped your knee a few days ago.
 Now your cut is surrounded by angry, red skin that’s sore, warm to the touch, and emitting a gross amount of pus.
 You are suffering from an infected wound.
-Here’s what to look for and how to treat an infected cut before it gets worse.
+Here’s how to recognize an infected would or cut and how to treat it before it gets worse.

 Any damage to the skin that causes a break in the skin can lead to a wound infection.
 Generally, a wound will heal on its own.
 Things start to get complicated when germs enter the picture.
 That benign wound can turn into an infected cut once germs (i.e. bacteria) enter the sensitive tissue beneath the skin.
 Things can start to go south as quickly as two or three days after contact with the germ.
 The once uninfected wound will slowly become more painful, warm, swollen, red and pus-filled.

 Signs of an Infected Wound